 The Parent Manual contains detailed wilderness therapy program information and is for parents’ use only.
 Please talk to your child’s Outback therapist before revealing any information from the manual to your child.
 It is crucial to your child’s progress through the program that you not share information with your teen in crisis inappropriately, as this can reduce their ability to focus on their current experience, and can impair their ability to gain the maximum benefit from the program.

 You are encouraged to send weekly letters to your child to firstname.lastname@example.org.
 Please send letters by midnight (MST) on Sundays.
 The letters will be brought to your child on therapy days.

 Any letters your child writes to you will be emailed to you by Thursdays at noon (MST).
 Please contact our admissions department If you have questions regarding the letter process.

 Facilitated by an Outback Family Therapist, the combination of parent workshop videos and virtual group processing space, is designed to explore the underlying concepts, strategies, and philosophies of the Outback wilderness therapy program, as well as ideas and skills for working with teenagers.
 On the day of your scheduled in person visit, you will drive out to the field to reunite with your child and participate in a family session.

 Although it is not required, Outback Therapeutic Expeditions strongly recommends you attend this workshop.
-Please discuss the details of the seminar and your visit with your therapist.
+Please discuss the details of the virtual call and your in person visit with your therapist.